josuegaleas/jay/README.md

 ```

 ## To Do
+- A light mode option
 - Support for various plugins
-- Extended syntax highlighting for various languages
-- A light mode option
 - Support for environments that use italics
+- Improve support for 16 color terminals

 ## References
 - [gruvbox](https://github.com/morhetz/gruvbox)